 Plot: One of four anime created from the 2011 young animator training project, this is story of a girl-like spider demon who is sealed in a book and reawakened many years later by a used book dealer and his young friend Mizuki.

-Reasons for rating: This goes to show you that just because something is from a bunch of students, doesn’t mean it can’t be a really great anime….even if the ending is freakin’ weird.
+Breakdown: This goes to show you that just because something is from a bunch of students, doesn’t mean it can’t be a really great anime….even if the ending is really weird.

 Wasurenagumo is about a young spider demon who look likes a very tiny girl (about the size of a cat), but with spider legs and a spider torso.
 After a warrior defeated a giant spider demon many years ago, letting it get away while horribly wounded, he discovers a small baby spider demon amongst the carnage that looks like a young girl.
 He finds himself unable to kill it and takes it away to care for himself.

-He feeds the demon, who is rather cutesy and kind but mute.
+He feeds the demon, who is rather cute and kind, but mute.
 He cares for it for a while, but soon discovers that men in the villages are going missing.
-As he goes investigating one night, he finds a man wrapped in web being eaten by the young girl.
+As he investigates one night, he finds a man wrapped in web being eaten by the young girl.
 To stop her, he seals her away in a book.

 Many years later, a used book dealer named Suzuri and the granddaughter of the landlord of his apartment, Mizuki, crack open the book and accidentally unleash the girl.
 Suzuri is rather charmed by the little girl while Mizuki is terrified of her.